 The UW-Madison American Politics Workshop is a multidisciplinary group of faculty and graduate students that meets on select Mondays at noon in 422 North Hall to discuss new and ongoing research projects in American Politics.
-A typical workshop meeting will open with 10–15 minutes of comments by the paper author followed by an hour of discussion.
+A typical workshop meeting will include a presentation, discussant comments, and approximately 45 minutes of general discussion.
 Papers are posted online for reading one week prior to the meeting.
-The faculty director of APW this year is Ryan Owens .
-Faculty and graduate students wishing to present at the workshop should send an email to graduate student coordinator Chris Krewson at email@example.com.
+The faculty director of APW this year is Eleanor Neff Powell .
+Faculty and graduate students wishing to present at the workshop should send an email to graduate student coordinator March Shieh at firstname.lastname@example.org.

 The American Politics Workshop is grateful for the generosity of the gifts of Department alumni and friends that supports the workshop’s programming.

 January 27 — Levi Bankston (UW–Madison), “Demystifying Data: Campaign Data and Their Effects on Political Participation”, Discussant: Blake Reynolds

 February 3 — Julia Azari (Marquette University), “Weak Parties, Strong Partisanship”, Discussant: Elizabeth Sawyer

 February 10 — Rochelle Snyder (UW–Madison), “Constituent-Legislator Contact in the U.S. Congress since 1978”, Discussant: Levi Bankston

 February 17 — Mike DeCrescenzo (UW–Madison), “Do Primaries Work?
 Nomination Politics and the Representation of Local Partisan Preferences”, Discussant: Devin Judge-Lord

 February 24 — Kathleen Dolan (University of Wisconsin-Milwaukee), “Asking the Right Questions: A Framework to Develop Gender-Balanced Knowledge Batteries”, Discussant: Jordan Hsu